Irish Americans: From the 17th century to the mid-19th century

 In the 17th century, immigration from Ireland to the Thirteen Colonies was minimal, confined mostly to male Irish indentured servants who were primarily Catholic and peaked with 8,000 prisoner-of-war penal transports to the Chesapeake Colonies from the Cromwellian conquest of Ireland in the 1650s (out of a total of approximately 10,000 Catholic immigrants from Ireland to the United States prior to the American Revolutionary War in 1775).

 Indentured servitude in British America emerged in part due to the high cost of passage across the Atlantic Ocean.
 Indentured servants followed their patrons to the latter's choice of colonies as destinations.

 While the Colony of Virginia established the Anglican Church as the official religion, and passed laws prohibiting the free exercise of Catholicism during the colonial period, the General Assembly of the Province of Maryland enacted laws in 1639 protecting freedom of religion (following the instructions of a 1632 letter from Cecil Calvert, 2nd Baron Baltimore to his brother Leonard Calvert, the 1st Proprietary-Governor of Maryland).
 The Maryland General Assembly later passed the 1649 Maryland Toleration Act explicitly guaranteeing those privileges for Catholics.

 Like the rest of the indentured servant population (who were mostly men) in the Chesapeake Colonies at the time, 40 to 50 percent died before completing their contracts.
 Conditions were harsh and the Tidewater region had a highly malignant disease environment, with mosquitoes spreading disease.
 Most of the men did not establish families and died childless because the population of the Chesapeake Colonies, like the Thirteen Colonies in the aggregate, was not sex-balanced until the 18th century.
 Three-quarters of the immigrants to the Chesapeake Colonies were male (and in some periods, 4:1 or 6:1 male-to-female) and fewer than 1 percent were over the age of 35.
 As a consequence, the population grew only because of sustained immigration rather than natural increase.
 Many of those who survived their indentured servitude contracts left the region.

 In 1650, all five Catholic churches with regular services in the eight British American colonies were located in Maryland.

-The Province of Carolina did not restrict suffrage to members of the established Anglican church.
+The Province of Carolina did not restrict suffrage (the right to vote) to members of the established Anglican church.
 In contrast to 17th century Maryland, the New England colonies had a variety of policies.
 Plymouth, Massachusetts Bay and Connecticut Colonies restricted suffrage to members of the established Puritan church.
 The Colony of Rhode Island and Providence Plantations had no established church, while the former New Netherland colonies (New York, New Jersey, and Delaware) had no established church under the Duke's Laws.
 The Frame of Government in William Penn's 1682 land grant established free exercise of religion for all Christians in the Province of Pennsylvania.